akshayvmkadam/telecom-frontend/README.md

 - Used Reactjs + Typescript + Vite.
 - Used TailwindCSS along with DaisyUI components to ensure no css files are required.
 So, that it becomes easy to erase a component completely if required.
 - Used Reusable components, models, form validations
-- Added some test cases
+- Added some test cases for the Forms

 ## Technologies Used